 919.9 Fire service access elevators.
 Where required by the International Building Code, fire service access elevators shall be provided.
 Elevator system monitoring, electrical power, sprinkler protection, protection of wiring or cables and standpipe hose connection access shall comply with IBC Section 3007.
 Elevator monitoring panels shall be submitted for approval prior to installation and shall monitor and display the conditions in accordance with NFPA 72, 21.5.1.
-Occupancy of elevator cars shall be integrated into the elevator status panel and shall measure a minimum of 9" diagonally.
+Occupancy of elevator cars shall be continuously monitored by CCTV or other means approved by the fire code official.
 Shunt trip operation shall not be permitted for fire service access elevators.